rdentato/bld/README.md

    will print on stderr the command before executing it

 ## Pseudo target
-Is sometimes desirable to not to have *pseudo*targets, i.e. targets that can be handled in a common way.
+Is sometimes desirable to have *pseudo*targets, i.e. targets that can be handled in a common way.

 You can define the function `_default()` that will handle any unknown target.